 Details: Dir.
 Jon Jones.
 Perf.
 Daniel Craig, Ekaterina Rednikova, Gabriel Macht.
 BBC, 2005.

-Synopsis: In this British TV movie, Daniel Craig stars as a white British professor who travels to Russia and investigates mysterious incidents surrounding the life and death of Joseph Stalin.
-He encounters two white female librarians at the Russia State Library early in the film, and two clerks at a Community Party headquarters/archives in a later scene.
+Synopsis: In this British TV movie, Daniel Craig stars as a British professor who travels to Russia and investigates mysterious incidents surrounding the life and death of Joseph Stalin.
+He encounters two librarians at the Russia State Library early in the film, and two clerks at a Community Party headquarters/archives in a later scene.

 Role Call: Elena Butenko as Older Librarian, Kseniya Entelis as Yelena, Tatjena Lukashenkova as Clerk — all Information Providers (female) ; Juris Strenga as Tsarev — Information Provider (male)

 Related post: ‘Archangel,’ a study in contrasts